tijlleenders/ZinZen/README.md

 We plan our work on the [ZinZen® project board](https://github.com/users/tijlleenders/projects/4).
 Have a look!

-if Rust, WASM and scheduling algorithms are your domains of interest, please consider contributing to [the ZinZen-scheduler](https://github.com/tijlleenders/ZinZen-scheduler).
+If Rust, WASM and scheduling algorithms are your domains of interest, please consider contributing to [the ZinZen-scheduler](https://github.com/tijlleenders/ZinZen-scheduler).

 ## ...or [sponsor us with coffee or tea!](https://github.com/sponsors/tijlleenders)